Huguenot Memorial Chapel and Monument: Huguenot Church History, by Robert Allen Carter

 There has just taken place on a beautiful spring day, on the 18th of April, the unveiling of a memorial at Manakin in remembrance of the Huguenots...
 Up to now there has been only one small church made of wood, the first church being erected on that land by French Protestants, which marked the place where they lived; but this frail building was destroyed and rebuilt several times.
 Now, quite near, there rises a stone on which is carved the cross of the Huguenots.
 It rests on a pedestal on which are engraved a few commemorative inscriptions.
 The whole, of light granite, forms an ensemble with sober and imposing lines.

 Sunday's demonstration unrolled in a grand and solemn manner.
 It had been organized through the efforts of Mme.
 McDougall of New York, assisted by several collaborators, among whom was Dr. Eggleston, President of Hampden-Sydney College, a learned historian.
 Several speeches were given by the authors, as well as by various notables belonging to ecclesiastical and intellectual circles.
 The governor of Virginia in his address insisted on the bonds which have for a long time united the French and American people and on the contribution France has made to the national life of the country.
 State senator Daniel, representing the President of the United States of America, read a special message in which Mr. Roosevelt expressed his congratulations and keen regret for being unable to attend the ceremonies in person.

 About 800 people had gathered at Manakin by its single road which goes through woods.
-Men and women of advanced age with energetic bearing, curly headed children, old people, city and country folk all had come for a great dedication.
-There remains absolutely nothing of the primitive houses which the Huguenot colonists had constructed.
+There remains absolutely nothing of the houses which the Huguenot colonists had constructed.

-When the monument was unveiled, the going and coming of the crowd, the individual bits of conversation, the flags which floated in the breeze, the hymns sung by school children, all this brought, for a few hours. great animation in the glade.
+When the monument was unveiled, the going and coming of the crowd, the individual bits of conversation, the flags that floated in the breeze, and the hymns sung by school children brought great animation to the glade for a few hours.
 Then absolute silence returned.
-Henceforth, in the majestic solitude of that forest, there rises the granite cross beside the small. chapel.
+Henceforth, in the majestic solitude of that forest, there rises the granite cross beside the small chapel.